Andre Baccellia: Arizona Cardinals

 Baccellia was signed by the Arizona Cardinals on April 15, 2021.
 He was waived at roster cuts and signed to the practice squad the next day.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.

 On August 30, 2022, Baccellia was waived by the Cardinals and signed to the practice squad the next day.
-He was promoted to the active roster on September 10, 2022.
+He was promoted to the active roster on September 10.
 He was released ten days later and re-signed to the practice squad.
 In his first two games played, Baccellia recorded two receptions for 12 yards.
 He was signed to the active roster on October 8.
 He was waived on October 11 and re-signed to the practice squad.
 He was promoted back to the active roster on November 26, then waived and re-signed to the practice squad.
 He was again promoted to the active roster on December 31.
+He finished the season with seven receptions for 45 yards in eight games played.

+On August 29, 2023, Baccellia was released by the Cardinals and re-signed to the practice squad.
+He was promoted to the active roster on November 4 and released two days later.
+He was re-signed to the practice squad on November 8.
+Baccellia was signed to the active roster on November 18.
+He was released on December 11 and re-signed to the practice squad the following day.
+He signed a reserve/future contract on January 8, 2024.

+Baccellia was waived by the Cardinals on August 27, 2024, and re-signed to the practice squad.

+Baccellia signed a reserve/future contract on January 6, 2025.
+Baccellia was waived by the Cardinals on August 25 and re-signed to the practice squad two days later.
+On November 12, he was signed to the active roster.